Sleeping in a tent is not an experience for everyone unless you follow the 5 perfect tips for a comfortable and relaxed sleep.

 Do numerous activities during the day

 Sleeping in a tent after a day full of physical activities is certainly easier.
-So the advice is to go hiking, go fishing, cycling or canoeing, in order to keep busy all day.
+So the advice is to go hiking, go fishing, cycling or canoeing, to keep busy all day.

 Keep it dry